Healthcare Reform: Pre-Existing Conditions, Benefit Limits, Rescission & Patient Protection Rules - NC

 - The state of North Carolina requires intermittent security checks to validate the individual taking the course is the individual also taking the final exam.

 - The state of North Carolina requires providers to restrict access to the final exam until a student has completed the course material in its entirety.
-As such we have put in place a Course Material Verification code which can be found on the last page of your course materials.
-This code will be required prior to accessing the final exam.

 - The state of North Carolina charges an additional fee of $2.05 per credit hour.